What is a Self Test?

 How big a file should you send?

 Always check with your agent or casting agent as this can vary a lot depending on the length of the scene.
-We render ours between 100mb – 200mb.
-Some places request under 50mb.
-On all movie programs you should be able to render the file off at different sizes.
+We render ours between 100MB – 200MB.
+Some places request under 80mb.
+On all movie programs, you should be able to render the file off at different sizes.
+If you’re sending a huge file which is 500MB – Casting might not even bother to download it as it will take hours.
+So please make sure you check your file size!

-Getting a self test is a great opportunity to do an audition on your terms.
-You get to do as many takes as you like without the pressure of trying to impress anyone.
-Try to get all the elements that are unrelated to your acting sorted: what you’re wearing, the picture quality, sound quality and so on, so that you can focus on your acting and give yourself the best shot at doing a great audition.
-If you want some more tips on how to get your audition scene up to scratch take a look at our how to prepare for an audition page, or our more comprehensive acting guide.
+Getting a self-test is a great opportunity to do an audition on your terms.
+You get to do as many takes as you like without the pressure of nerves or trying to impress anyone.
+Try to get all the elements that are unrelated to your acting sorted well in advance: what you’re wearing, the picture quality, sound quality and so on, so that you can focus on your acting and give yourself the best shot at doing a great audition.
+If you want some more tips on how to get your audition scene up to scratch take a look at our how to prepare for an audition page or our more comprehensive acting guide.